seanpavlak/raiju/README.md

 ## What is Raiju?

-**Raiju** (雷獣, *raijū*) is a creature from Japanese folklore—a lightning beast and companion of the thunder god Raijin.
-It’s said to take the form of a wolf, cat, or weasel wrapped in lightning, and to descend with storms.
+**Raiju** (雷獣, *raijū*) is a creature from Japanese folklore, a lightning beast and companion of the thunder god Raijin.
+It’s said to take the form of a wolf, cat, weasel, or in this case a fox wrapped in lightning, and to descend with storms.
 The name means “thunder animal”: 雷 (*rai*, thunder) + 獣 (*jū*, beast).

-This project borrows the name because it wraps **PySpark**—your engine for lightning-fast, distributed data—in a thin, flexible layer.
+This project borrows the name because it wraps **PySpark**, your engine for lightning-fast, distributed data, in a thin, flexible layer.
 All of Spark’s power is still there; Raiju is the interface that carries it.

 ---

 ## Features

-- **Full PySpark surface** — Every `SparkSession` API is available through Raiju via delegation.
+- **Full PySpark surface:** Every `SparkSession` API is available through Raiju via delegation.
 Nothing is reimplemented or locked in; new and future PySpark APIs work automatically.
-- **Drop-in entry point** — Use `Raiju` instead of `SparkSession`.
+- **Drop-in entry point:** Use `Raiju` instead of `SparkSession`.
 Same builder, same methods, same DataFrames.
-- **Works everywhere** — Create a new session with the builder or wrap an existing one (e.g. `spark` in Databricks).
+- **Works everywhere:** Create a new session with the builder or wrap an existing one (e.g. `spark` in Databricks).
-- **Extension-ready** — A minimal foundation you can build on without forking PySpark.
+- **Extension-ready:** A minimal foundation you can build on without forking PySpark.

 ## Requirements